Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding

 \subsubsection{Multi-scale Spatial Layer (MSS)}

-At an anatomical level, different hand gestures are executed by the collective functioning of flexor and extensor muscles, and are manifested as different coactivation patterns in the sEMG signal.
-The multi-scale spatial layer is the second composite layer that extracts patterns from different channels of the output of the MRT layer, and is composed of the following kernels: \begin{enumerate} \item Global muscle kernel, with size $k_s^1=(c, 1)$ that processes all the channels together. \item Flexor muscle kernel, with size $k_s^2=(c/2, 1)$ that processes the channels corresponding to flexor muscles. \item Extensor muscle kernel, with size $k_s^3=(c/2, 1)$ that processes the channels corresponding to extensor muscles. \item Proximal-Distal muscle kernel, with size $k_s^4=(c/2, 1)$ and a stride of $c/2$ that processes all proximal muscle sensors together, followed by all distal muscle sensors together. \item Dilated kernel, with size $k_s^5=(2, 1)$ and dilation factor of $c/2$. \end{enumerate} The outputs of all the layers are passed through \texttt{LeakyReLU} activation and then stacked together before passing through a batch normalization layer.
+At an anatomical level, different hand gestures are executed by the collective functioning of flexor and extensor muscles, that are manifested as different co-activation patterns in the sEMG signal.
+The multi-scale spatial layer is the second composite layer that extracts patterns from the output of the MRT layer, and is composed of the following kernels: \begin{enumerate} \item Global muscle kernel, with size $k_s^1=(c, 1)$ that processes all the channels together. \item Flexor muscle kernel, with size $k_s^2=(c/2, 1)$ that processes channels corresponding to flexor muscles. \item Extensor muscle kernel, with size $k_s^3=(c/2, 1)$ that processes channels corresponding to extensor muscles. \item Proximal-Distal muscle kernel, with size $k_s^4=(c/2, 1)$ and a stride of $c/2$ that processes all proximal muscle sensors together, followed by all distal muscle sensors together. \item Dilated kernel, with size $k_s^5=(2, 1)$ and dilation factor of $c/2$. \end{enumerate} The outputs of all the layers are passed through \texttt{LeakyReLU} activation and then stacked together before batch normalization.
 The operations performed by the MSS layer can be expressed as:

 The final output of the MSS layer is $Z_s\in\mathbb{R}^{b\times n_s\times c_s\times t_t}$, where $n_s$ represents the number of output channels of the MSS layer.
 The last dimension is equal to the sum of the corresponding sizes of individual $z_s^j$.